 In the case of C, candidates will be examined by the submission of written work.
 The essays submitted under C should be of 6,000-7,000 words, including footnotes and excluding bibliography.
 The approval form detailing the topics of the written work proposed not later than Friday of fifth week of Hilary Term.
-The first piece of written work under C must be submitted not later than noon on Friday of eighth week of Hilary Term; the second piece of written work under C must be submitted not later than noon on Friday of first week of Trinity Term.
+The first piece of written work under C must be submitted not later than noon on Friday of eighth week of Hilary Term; the second piece of written work under C must be submitted not later than noon on Friday of eighth week of Hilary Term; the second piece of written work under C must be submitted not later than noon on Friday of first week of Trinity Term.
 Students must also include in the same documents brief abstracts (no more than 300 words) outlining the rationale and approach of the option essays.